 Memories that make us shudder

 My goodness, we got into a load of trouble!
 It was quite a shock for young me.
-The telling off was quite inappropriate really, in hindsight.
+The telling-off was quite inappropriate, in hindsight.
 We didn’t realise it was a dangerous substance at all.
 Being shouted at and severely told off was something that came out of the blue and left me feeling deeply misjudged, ashamed and confused.
 I think we even got letters home as well.

 For many years, whenever something triggered that memory I would go right back to feeling really horrible again, I went back to being that child again.